Chicano Park: Park establishment

 While the creation of the park was actually begun on the day of the takeover, with minor landscaping improvements being undertaken by the occupiers, the murals that brought the park to prominence were not begun until 1973.
-Adding unplanned murals and splashes of color did start in 1970, however, with Guillermo Aranda, Mario Acevedo, Victor Ochoa, Tomas Castaneda and others working on the freeway retaining walls and pylons.
+Adding unplanned murals and splashes of color started in 1970, with Guillermo Aranda, Mario Acevedo, Victor Ochoa, Tomas Castaneda and others working on the freeway retaining walls and pylons.

 With few exceptions, the artists and their organizations raised the money necessary to purchase muriatic acid to wash the columns, rubber surface conditioner to prepare them, and paints.
 Victor Ochoa, a founding member of the Chicano Park Steering Committee, recalls that on March 23, 1973, he brought 300 brushes and there were nearly 300 people helping to paint all weekend.
 The Centro Cultural de la Raza in San Diego's Balboa Park served as a training area for many of the muralists.

 Many non-Chicanos also participated including Anglo artist, Michael Schnorr.
 Eventually a core of about 16 artists were dedicated to finishing the murals with many well-known Chicano artists and groups participating, such as members of the Royal Chicano Air Force.
 Over time, more vegetation was planted to create a cactus garden.

 The first group of murals took nearly two years to complete.
 The murals at Chicano Park act as a way to transmit the history and culture of Mexican-Americans and Chicanos.
 Murals have many themes including addressing immigration, feminist concerns and featuring historical and civil rights leaders.

-In 1978, there was a "Mural Marathon" which took place from April 1 through April 22.
+In 1978, there was a "Mural Marathon" which took place from April 1 to April 22.
 During those twenty-one days, approximately 10,000 square feet of murals were painted.

 Other additions to the park have been piecemeal, as the comprehensive "Master Plan" put forth by the artists was never adopted by the city.
 The park has expanded, and currently reaches almost "all the way to the bay", a phrase used as the rally cry to extend the park in a 1980 campaign.
-The Cesar E. Chávez Waterfront Park was begun in 1987 and completed in 1990, finally restoring beach access to the community.
+In 1987, the Cesar E. Chávez Waterfront Park began, and was completed in 1990, restoring beach access to the community.
 With the exception of three city blocks that are not part of the park, the original goal of creating a community park with waterfront access has been achieved.

-On Saturday, April 24, 2010, there was a 40th Anniversary Celebration held at Chicano Park with the theme being: "40 Años de la Tierra Mia: Aquí Estamos y No Nos Vamos."

-An 80-foot-wide community sign for the park was planned to go up by 2014.

-In 2014, the park had lights installed so that it would be well-lit at night-time, to create a more family-friendly atmosphere.